alok-x0s1/My_Portfolio_1/README.md

 ## License
 This portfolio is licensed under the [MIT License](LICENSE).
 Feel free to modify and adapt it to your needs.

+ ⚠️ This is not my Personal portfolio website, it's an overview about my skills.